7 Types of Thematic Maps for Geospatial Data

 What Is a Thematic Map?

 A thematic map is a type of map that provides a visual display of geospatial information based on a specific theme or topic.
-These maps pull together relevant data of a subject (Covid cases, election results, income distribution, etc.) and represent this information spatially, or in regard to its associated global, national or local area.
+These maps pull together relevant data of a subject (infection cases, election results, income distribution, etc.) and represent this information spatially, or in regard to its associated global, national or local area.
 This is done to help users understand the relationship between given themes and their physical, geographic locations.

 1. Choropleth Map